How SGARs affect other animals

 • reptiles like skinks

-• domestic animals like dogs, cats, and even horses
+• domestic and feral animals like dogs, cats, pigs, and deer

 • invertebrates, including many common garden slugs and bugs